devchuksemeka/the-receptionist/README.md

-# FOTFrontend
+# The Receptionist
-Visualization for FOT
+Check In System